Why Leadership Development Planning is Important and How to Create a Leadership Development Plan

 Identifying high potential

-While you want your entire workforce to exhibit leadership qualities, there’ll be a few who stand out with budding leadership skills.
+While you want your entire workforce to exhibit leadership qualities, there’ll be a few who stand out with budding leadership capabilities.
 High potential employees (HiPos) are those you want to fast-track on a leadership development plan.

 You can use some human qualities to enable data-driven identification of your HiPos.
 What does this mean?
 Well, a HiPo is noted for learning quickly and applying new skills faster than their peers.
-If you’ve got a learning management system (LMS), you can use existing learning data to find those knowledge sponges.
+If you’ve got a PLMS, you can use existing learning data to find those knowledge sponges.
 Progress and completion rates will tell you how fast employees are getting through training content, which gives you a gauge of comprehension.
 Competency models and capability maps can show you how advanced that knowledge is.

 Performance reviews are where you can combine this data with the human side of leadership.
 HiPos can take constructive criticism, are team players, embody values and wield influence in and outside of their teams.
 Managers can tell you who’s got a foundation of soft skills necessary for effective leadership.